AashrayaJha/QCMod-NF/readme.txt

 -- symplectic_basis.m: Given a basis of H^1_dR of a smooth projective curve such that the
     first g elements generate regular differentials, computes the cup product and a symplectic basis with respect to the cup product.
--- misc.m: various functions, such as an implementation of rational reconstruction of p-adic
+-- misc.m: various functions, such as an implementation of reconstruction of global numbers from
-    numbers using LLL, rank computations using Kolyvagin-Logachev, equivariant splittings of the Hodge filtration of H^1 and coefficients mod p^N of p-adic points under Abel-Jacobi in terms of generators.
-Contains a function for
+    p-adic numbers using LLL, rank computations using Kolyvagin-Logachev, equivariant splittings of the Hodge filtration of H^1 and coefficients mod p^N of p-adic points under Abel-Jacobi in terms of generators.
+-- hecke_correspondence.m: Given the Frobenius data calculated via ColemanData, it will calculate the
+    Hecke_correspondence at a place dividing p.
+Wrapper to do this directly with inputs the curve, the place of the number filed and precision also provided.
--- applications.m, auxpolys.m, coho.m, coleman.m, froblift.m, reductions.m, singleintegrals.m:
+-- applications.m, auxpolys.m, coho.m,, froblift.m, reductions.m, singleintegrals.m:
     Due to Jan Tuitman, computes Frobenius lifts and  Coleman integrals, based on
       - Tuitman, `Counting points on curves using a map to P1`, Math.
 Comp.
 2016
       - Tuitman, `Counting points on curves using a map to P1, II`, Finite Fields Appl, 2017
       - Balakrishnan-Tuitman, `Jennifer S. Balakrishnan and Jan Tuitman.
 Explicit Coleman integration for curves`, Math.
-Comp. with some minor modifications.
+Comp.
+    Modifications made to make functions work over number fields, primarily due to Daniel Hast and Steffen Müller.
+-- string-replace.m: Intrinsics to replace strings, also in CHIMP.
+Useful for printing magma data.
--- Examples: Contains code to find Q(zeta_3) points of Xns+(27) and a smooth plane quartic X which appears as a quotient of Xns+(27).
+-- Examples: Contains code to find Q(zeta_3) points of Xns+(27) and a smooth plane quartic X_H' in Theorem 1.1
+    `RATIONAL POINTS ON THE NON-SPLIT CARTAN MODULAR CURVE OF LEVEL 27 AND QUADRATIC CHABAUTY OVER NUMBER FIELDS' by  Jennifer S. Balakrishnan,
+    L. Alexander Betts, Daniel Hast, Aashraya Jha, J. Steffen M üllerof which appears as a quotient of Xns+(27).
+-- data: Most of this is data for the smooth plane quartic X_H'.
+Contains  coleman_good_patch.m and Hecke_good_patch_400 which are used in running QCModAffine for X_H'.
+Contains some data collection files too, and the misc folder contains some facts about the curve which were used along the way in QC computations, but are not needed to run QCModAffine.
+--tests: Some tests while extending code to run for number fields.
+Used examples in QCMod on Steffen Müller's
+         GitHub.

 If you have questions or suggestions or if you find bugs, let me know.